carmen-timpau/BBO-Capstone-Project/README.md

 📑 <ins> **Research Documentation & Dicussion:** </ins>

-Can be found in `strategy_discussion.md` and `strategy_summary.md` files within each week's directory.
+Research documentation and the dicussion of strategies used at each stage can be found in `strategy_discussion.md` and `strategy_summary.md` files within each week's directory.

 ---------------------------------------------------------------------------------------------------------